function-store/TD_NDI_NamedRouter/USER_GUIDE.md

-# NDI Named Switcher - User Guide
+# NDI Named Router - User Guide

 ## What It Does

-**The NDI Named Switcher is an automatic video routing system** that takes video sources from your network (via NDI) and intelligently sends them to the right display outputs - like projectors, LED walls, or TVs - without you having to manually configure each connection.
+**The NDI Named Router is an automatic video routing system** that takes video sources from your network (via NDI) and intelligently sends them to the right display outputs - like projectors, LED walls, or TVs - without you having to manually configure each connection.

 ## The Problem It Solves